theo-f-marechal/ApplicationOfBigData_projectCreditRisk/README.md

   * **ApplicationOfBigData_projectCreditRisk** : the root directory of the project
     * **Data** : the directory containing all the data used for the project
-      * **application_train.csv** : The initial dataset, its contain information about loans and loans applicants (at application time), each line is a unique application
+      * **application_train.csv** : The initial train dataset, its contain information about loans and loans applicants (at application time), each line is a unique application
       * **dataset_prepared.csv** : The previous dataset but with all useless (for that project) features removed, empty or null data are filled when possible, and absurd numerical data removed
       * **dataset_final.csv** : The previous dataset but with a one-hot encoding of the categorical features, it's the dataset used for training and testing models
+      * **application_test.csv** : The initial test dataset, its contain information about loans and loans applicants (at application time), each line is a unique application
+      * **dataset_test_prepared.csv** : The previous test dataset but with all useless (for that project) features removed, empty or null data are filled when possible, and absurd numerical data removed
+      * **dataset_test_final.csv** : The previous test dataset but with a one-hot encoding of the categorical features, it's the dataset used for training and testing models
     * **Model** : the directory containing all the models trained for that project saved as pickled files
       * **GradientBoosting.pkl** : A gradient boosting model
       * **RandomForest.pkl** : A random forest model